HyDE-Project/hyde-site/src/content/docs/en/help/faq.md

 You can set your required modules in this file - `~/.config/waybar/config.ctl`

-Refer to the theming documentation here in the Wiki.
-[Waybar](https://github.com/Alexays/Waybar/wiki)
+Refer to the theming documentation in the [Waybar Wiki](https://github.com/Alexays/Waybar/wiki).

 </details>